Watering and Tearing of Eyes

 When to Consult Dr. Saurbhi Khurana

 If you experience persistent, unexplained, or bothersome watery eyes, a consultation with an oculoplasty surgeon can provide relief.
-Dr. Saurbhi Khurana specializes in diagnosing and treating conditions related to the tear drainage system and eyelids.
+Dr. Saurbhi Khurana specialises in diagnosing and treating conditions related to the tear drainage system and eyelids.

 Book Your Appointment Today

 By seeking expert care, you can restore comfort to your eyes and enjoy clear vision without constant tearing.
-Schedule your consultation with Dr. Saurbhi Khurana today.

 Our Location